Get insider access

 6. Best Audiophile In-Ear Monitors

 If you prefer an in-ear fit instead of over-ears, the best in-ear monitors (IEMs) we've tested are the MOONDROP Blessing 3.
 These headphones offer a comfortable and stable fit, so they won't slip out of your ears if you move your head around.
 Plus, their audio cables loop around your ear for added stability, which is a nice touch.
-Made of a combination of stainless steel and plastic, these in-ears feel well-built overall.
+These in-ear headphones are made of a combination of stainless steel and plastic and feel well-built overall.
 Their cables are detachable, so you can always swap them out if they become damaged.

-These headphones have a well-balanced sound suitable for lots of different audio content, with a clear and detailed representation of voices and lead instruments in the mix.
-That said, in-ears create a smaller and less immersive passive soundstage compared to the over-ears on our list.
+These headphones have a well-balanced sound suitable for lots of different audio content, with a clear and detailed representation of voices and lead instruments in the mix, thanks to four armatures and two dynamic drivers.
+That said, in-ears create a smaller and less immersive passive soundstage compared to over-ears.
 As a result, sound seems to come more from inside your head rather than from all around you.
-It may be a fair trade-off if you prefer in-ear monitors, especially as their design allows them to block out more ambient sound than closed-back over-ear alternatives like the Beyerdynamic DT 770 PRO.
+It may be a fair trade-off if you prefer IEMs, especially as their design allows them to block out more ambient sound than closed-back over-ear alternatives like the Beyerdynamic DT 770 PRO.

 See our review